Shulin27/Automative-Extractive-Summerizer/README.md

 Scikit-learn,
 NLTK(Natural Language Toolkit)

-Download GloVe Word Embedding files before running the model in your system.
+Download GloVe Word Embedding files from the given PDF before running the model in your system.